The once-a-week revolution is picking up, and we might all soon be washing differently.

 Because vetkoek hair is not attractive.

-But The Guardian notes that daily showers are a) expensive, b) polluting and c) unnecessary.
+But The Guardian notes that daily showers are a) expensive, b) polluting, and c) unnecessary.

-A 10-minute shower wastes about 60 litres of water, while a bath does 80.
+A 10-minute shower wastes about 60 liters of water, while a bath does 80.
 80?!
 Um… gulp!

 Sink wash?